LiteLDev/LeviLamina/docs/guides/find_function_guide.md

 In fact, this function is very simple, the naming of the function is also very intuitive, and the process of finding it is also straightforward.
 In our development, relying on such a method to find the target is the most basic skill.

-## How to Find Functions After Determining the Plugin Purpose?
+## How to Find Functions After Determining the Mod Purpose?

 Sometimes, our purpose in finding functions is not to call them, but to modify their behavior to meet our needs.